serverless/blog/posts/2018-02-09-serverless-and-graphql-in-love.md

 ## Why Serverless and GraphQL are such a great fit ?

-With Lambda and API Gateway, you can set up a GraphQL HTTP endpoint that is:
+When moving to GraphQL, you suddenly rely on one HTTP endpoint to connect your clients to your backend services.
+Once you do decide to do that you want this one HTTP endpoint to be:

 1. auto-scaling
 2. reliable
 3. fast
-4. has a small attack vector in terms of security
+4. has a small attack vector regarding security

+All these properties are full-filled by a single AWS Lambda function in combination with API Gateway.
+It’s just a great fit!

 In sum, powering your GraphQL endpoint with a serverless backend solves scaling and availability concerns outright, and it gives you a big leg up on security.
+It’s not even much code nor configuration.
+It takes only a few minutes to get to a production ready setup.

 ## Serverless-Graphql repository